PROJECT VISION

 Dexus is making a significant private sector investment to revitalise this key Brisbane riverside destination with the new and improved City Reach Riverwalk, more greenery, and more access to public open space and amenity.

 To complement the commercial development, up to 7,000 square metres of new and revitalised public realm spaces will be created for workers and visitors to enjoy.
-Upgrades to the existing private jetty facilities will support river tourism and the delivery of a new CityCat terminal will enhance public transport connections.
+Upgrades to the existing private jetty facilities will support river tourism and enhance public transport connections.

-A new, wider Riverwalk section with improved links from Eagle Street, will create a vibrant active river level destination with unrivalled views of the Storey Bridge.
+A new, wider Riverwalk section with improved links from Eagle Street, will create a vibrant active river level destination with unrivalled views of the Story Bridge.

-Waterfront Brisbane is all about creating a destination area along the river for business people, locals and visitors.
+Waterfront Brisbane is all about creating a destination area along the river for businesses, workers, locals and visitors.

 Dexus will construct two new buildings and retail pavilions including:

-• Two new towers (a combined 120,000 square metres of office space) on the existing site of the Eagle Street Pier, designed to global benchmarks of sustainability and amenity
+• Two new towers (a combined 130,000 sqm of office space) on the existing site of the Eagle Street Pier, designed to global benchmarks of sustainability and amenity

 Brisbane City Council has approved the towers to be 52 and 44 storeys.